RyanTYT/rusty_trader_front/README.md

 # rusty_trader_front

-Frontend for the Trading Application - showcasing performance of the strategies over time
+Tauri Frontend for the Trading Application - showcasing performance of the strategies over time.
+To build to both Desktop and Mobile Application